SNL-UCSB/sigcomm-tutorial/README.md

 3. You will see the Jupyter Lab password prompt.
 Enter the next password: `sigcommtutorial`.
 4. Please, navigate to the `session_3/netunicorn_practice/notebooks` folder and open the `session3.ipynb` notebook.
 5. Follow the instructor's instructions to complete the practice.

+If you want to practice hands-on materials on your own, please follow the instructions below:
+1. Clone this repository to your machine
+2. Ensure you have python3 and pip3 installed on your machine (if you're using VMs, you can check vm_prepare.sh for instructions)
+3. Execute instructions from vm_prepare_2.sh to install docker, pull needed images, download packages, and start jupyter lab (change jupyter lab starting folder if needed)
+4. Open jupyter webpage and proceed with hands-on materials from corresponding sessions

+Session 3 requires around 4GB of RAM on the host machine.